natefrog808/greyLocker-privacy-shield/README.md

 ## FINAL TRANSMISSION

 In the endless datastream, your digital footprint is a commodity—bought, sold, and traded by faceless corporations.
 GreyLocker Privacy Shield isn't just software; it's your declaration of independence in a world where privacy has become a luxury.

+With 12-vector fingerprinting protection, neural network tracker detection, and real-time countermeasures, you've transcended mere anonymity.
+You've become digital entropy—a ghost in the machine that leaves no trace, casts no shadow.

 This is more than code—it's resistance.